-Business data need not be static information with plenty of affordable business intelligence solutions at your disposal.
-Now you can collate data, model visualizations, and generate insights that can improve business efficiency and, ultimately, profitability.
+With the advent of modern BI and analytics, business data no longer need to be static information with plenty of affordable business intelligence solutions at your disposal.
+Using data analytics software, business intelligence tools, and analysis platforms, you can now make sense of your data more efficiently.
+You can collate data, model visualizations, and generate insights that can improve business efficiency and, ultimately, profitability.

-To help you decide which of the top data analysis software you should use, we round up their unique selling points, main benefits, and key features.
-You can now compare them more clearly and see which one fits your need or situation.
+To help you decide which of the best data analysis software you should use, we round up their unique selling points, main benefits, and key features.
+You can now compare them more clearly and see which one fits your needs or situation.

-Sisense is one of the top data analysis software that can simplify complex data from myriad sources.
+Sisense is one of the best data analysis software that can simplify complex data from myriad sources.
 It offers scaled functionality.
 The solution stands out in the category for allowing a comprehensive free trial that uses your actual datasets, not sample data.
-For this, Sisense was granted our Best Business Intelligence Award and Supreme Software Award in 2016.
-Sisense has plans for small business and large enterprise.
+Sisense has plans for both small businesses and large enterprises.

-Its agile architecture allows for a slew of visualization approaches and help you create dashboards to display insights in an organized way.
-The solution handles the entire gamut of business analytics for various users, such as, analysts, administrators, and tech.
+Its agile architecture allows for a slew of visualization approaches and helps you create dashboards to display insights in an organized way.
+The solution handles the entire gamut of business analytics for various users, such as analysts, administrators, and tech.

 Sisense is known for its proprietary Single-Stack architecture, which lets you deploy an end-to-end solution.
 Likewise, its In-Chip Engine prepares data as a query is made, running your CPU cache memory more efficiently.